Must-See Christmas Light Displays in Winston-Salem

 - Where: 101 Horizons Lane, Rural Hall, NC (See map)

-- Good to know: This display is only a few minutes from the Christmas Family Lights display, highlighted above.
+- Good to know: This display is just minutes from the Christmas Family Lights display (noted above).

 The Spectacle on Churchland Drive